-The resazurin assay was able to discriminate between resistant and susceptible strains reliably in an assay time considerably shorter than those of currently available MIC methods for N. gonorrhoeae.
-The gold standard methods Etest and agar dilution are both based on visual readouts and therefore are limited to a relatively low throughput.
-Dose response modelling allows to estimate the EC50 of antimicrobials from a continuous scale and therefore allows to calculate a precise estimate and confidence interval rather than having the precision limited by doubling dilutions.
-Continuous values from dose-response curves are inherently difficult to compare to resistance breakpoints designed for doubling dilution based methods.
-This was reflected by many categorical errors resulting from estimates that have confidence intervals overlapping two EUCAST categories.
+The developed resazurin-based broth microdilution assay was able to discriminate between resistant and susceptible strains reliably in an assay time (about 7.5 hours) considerably shorter than those of the currently available MIC methods for N. gonorrhoeae.
+The gold standard methods agar dilution and Etest are additionally both based on subjective, visual readouts and therefore are limited to a relatively low throughput.
+Dose-response modelling allows estimation of the EC50 of antimicrobials from a continuous scale and therefore allows calculation of a precise estimate including CI rather than having the precision limited by doubling dilutions.
+Continuous values from dose-response curves are inherently difficult to compare to resistance breakpoints designed for doubling dilution-based methods.
+This was reflected by many categorical errors resulting from estimates that have CIs overlapping two SIR categories.
 The performance of the assay was excellent for ciprofloxacin (one false positive case), penicillin G (no major errors) and tetracycline (one false positive value very close to the resistance breakpoint).
-For azithromycin cefixime and ceftriaxone the performance many false positive results were obtained and the assay should be further optimized.
-An endpoint of six hours provided only a snapshot of the antimicrobial properties and more time-points, strains (ideally representing a wide spectrum of MICs) and starting inoculates should be included.
-Obtaining more data, possibly by scaling the assay to a robotic platform, will enable to do the regression analysis for the different antimicrobials separately.
+For azithromycin, cefixime and ceftriaxone many false positive results and consequently an overestimation of the resistance were obtained.
+However, few resistant strains were misclassified as susceptible, which defines very major errors, and the overall sensitivity in the correct classification of resistant strains was very high (99.4%).
+Nevertheless, the specificity was only 72.5%, the essential agreement with Etest was suboptimal, and the CIs of the dose-response curves were large in some cases, which if possible would be valuable to improve.
+An endpoint of six hours provided only a snapshot of the antimicrobial properties and examining much more time-points, starting inocula, and very large number of strains might provide valuable data for improvements.
+Furthermore, obtaining significantly more data, possibly by scaling the assay to a robotic platform, would enable the regression analysis to be performed for the different antimicrobials separately.